sugoiJS/server/README.md

 Further information can be found on [Inversify-express-utils documentation](https://github.com/inversify/inversify-express-utils)

 ### Set service
-Any class can be used as a service without special decorators.
+For setting class as service the class must be decorated with @Injectable decorator, this will set the class as singleton.

+later we will be able to inject the service instance:

+ - `@Inject(class name\class reference)`

+ - `constructor(myService:MyServiceReference)`

 ### Setting middlewares and Error handlers